Shuffle/Shuffle-docs/docs/API.md

 ## Introduction
-Shuffle is a platform to build and execute [workflows](/docs/workflows) to help with automation and reduce burnout.
-It's built with an API structure in mind, and everything done has an API endpoint.
+Shuffle is a platform to build and execute automation [workflows](/docs/workflows).
+It's built API-first, and everything available on the frontend has an API endpoint.
 The listed API's are built and generated with our own [OpenAPI creator](/docs/apps#create_openapi_app).
 All API's listed are for both versions of Shuffle (cloud/onprem), unless otherwise specified.
 Our OpenAPI specification can be [downloaded here](https://shuffler.io/apps/edaa73d40238ee60874a853dc3ccaa6f).
 Below are the base URL's for the API.

 **Cloud:** https://shuffler.io/api/v1

 **Onprem:** https://<endpoint>:<port>/api/v1

-<b>PS:</b> API's are due to change before the full release, but nothing major at this point.

 ## Authentication
 Shuffle uses [Bearer auth](https://swagger.io/docs/specification/authentication/bearer-authentication/) for authentication.
 This means that every request you send to the API, you need to send it with the header "Authorization: Bearer <APIKEY>".
 If Shuffle is multi-tenancy configured, you may have multiple organizations.
 If you want to specify the organization to use, you may add the header "Org-Id: <ORGID>".
 It will otherwise use the current active organization.